kaplana/cos126webv2/content/assignments/arrays.md

 Recall from lecture that a sound wave is a mechanical wave and is subject to the *principle of superposition*.
 This means that to combine two (or more) sound waves, you simply add the corresponding samples together.
 {{< staticimg src="arrays/images/echo-filter.png" wid=450 alt="Sample shifted and rescaled" >}}

  Write a program `EchoFilter.java` that takes three command-line arguments (a string filename, an integer delay, and a floating-point decay factor) and applies an echo filter to the given sound file.
 Note that the length of the resulting sound wave will be equal to the original length plus the delay.
+For more hints, see the FAQ below.

 Here are some sample executions:
 ```plaintext